Freiling87/CCU/CCU/Scratchpad.md

 Complete
 ###			√	F5 - Quicksave
 Complete
+###			√	F9 - Abort function if no matching filename to field
+This is pretty much automatic already, since it will just fail.
+But reactivate if you ever want to put up a warning message or some kind of UI indicator.
 ###			√	F12 - Play Chunk
 Complete
 ###			√	NumKeys - Select Layer